 At a later time, bleaching and dyeing were also carried out at the mill.

 By the 1930s, cotton was suffering one of its economic doldrums and Lowerhouse ceased spinning.
-The mill was taken over by Slater Harrison who coat paper and card and remain there as one of Bollington’s most successful industrial businesses.
+The mill was taken over by Slater Harrison who coated paper and card and remained there until the company failed in 2025 (see below).

 Sceando, (1918-23) who repaired radio valves, who were forced out of business, but one of whose management went on to establish Radions …